-Canon 5D (31.9 oz. /904g with battery and card). enlarge.
+Canon 5D (31.9 oz. /904g with battery and card, I paid $3,300 new and now sells for about $400 used). enlarge.
 This free website's biggest source of support is when you use this link to them at eBay, or any of these links, when you get anything, regardless of where you live.
 Thanks!

 Sample Image File

 Yosemite Valley.
 Canon 5D, 16-35mm f/2.8 L II with Tiffen 812 warming filter at 16mm, f/11 @ 1/80 (Av mode), -0.3 exposure compensation, ISO 100, hand-held (tech details).
 Exactly as shot in JPG.
 Camera-original file © (6MB).